avojak/iridium/README.md

 ## Feature TODO List

-This project is very much in-progress and has a lot of work left to do.
+This project is very much in-progress and has a lot of remaining work.
 Here is a list of features I plan on implementing that I will update upon completion:

 - [x] Automatically open chat views for joined channels and incoming direct messages
 - [x] Support leaving channels and disconnecting from servers